open-telemetry/opentelemetry.io/content/en/_index.md

       <img class="card-img-top mx-auto" src="/img/logos/opentelemetry-stacked-color.png">
       <div class="card-body">
         <h3 class="card-title text-left">An observability framework for cloud-native software.</h3>
         <p class="card-text text-left"><small>OpenTelemetry is a collection of tools, APIs, and SDKs.
-You use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.</small></p>
+You can use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.</small></p>
       </div>
     </div>
   <br/>